dreamfactorysoftware/.net-sdk/README.md

     await filesApi.CreateFileAsync(...);
 ```

 HTTP API supports pluggable serialization.
-SDK comes with `JsonObjectSerializer` that is using Json.NET (Newtonsoft).
+SDK comes with `JsonContentSerializer` that is using Json.NET (Newtonsoft).
-To use a custom serializer, use a RestContext's constructor accepting an `IObjectSerializer` instance.
+To use a custom serializer, use a RestContext's constructor accepting an `IContentSerializer` instance.

 #### REST API versioning